RFC 9727: api-catalog: A Well-Known URI and Link Relation to Help Discovery of APIs (original) (raw)

 Copyright Notice

-Copyright (c) 2024 IETF Trust and the persons identified as the document authors.
+Copyright (c) 2025 IETF Trust and the persons identified as the document authors.
 All rights reserved.

-This document is subject to BCP 78 and the IETF Trust's Legal Provisions Relating to IETF Documents (https://trustee.ietf.org/ license-info) in effect on the date of publication of this document.
+This document is subject to BCP 78 and the IETF Trust's Legal Provisions Relating to IETF Documents (https://trustee.ietf.org/license-info) in effect on the date of publication of this document.
 Please review these documents carefully, as they describe your rights and restrictions with respect to this document.
 Code Components extracted from this document must include Revised BSD License text as described in Section 4.e of the Trust Legal Provisions and are provided without warranty as described in the Revised BSD License.

 Table of Contents

-3. Introduction
+10. Introduction

 1.1.
-Goals and non-goals
+Goals and Non-Goals

-The primary goal is to facilitate the automated discovery of a Publisher's public API endpoints, along with metadata that describes the purpose and usage of each API, by specifying a well-known URI that returns an API catalog document.
+The primary goal of this document is to facilitate the automated discovery of a Publisher's public API endpoints, along with metadata that describes the purpose and usage of each API, by specifying a well-known URI that returns an API catalog document.
 The API catalog document is primarily machine-readable to enable automated discovery and usage of APIs, and it may also include links to human-readable documentation (see the example in Appendix A.1).

-Non-goals: this document does not mandate paths for API endpoints. i.e., it does not mandate that my_example_api's endpoint should be https://www.example.com/.well-known/api-catalog/my_example_api, nor even to be hosted at www.example.com (although it is not forbidden to do so).
+Non-goals: This document does not mandate paths for API endpoints, i.e., it does not mandate that my_example_api's endpoint should be https://www.example.com/.well-known/api-catalog/my_example_api, nor even to be hosted at www.example.com (although it is not forbidden to do so).

 1.2.
 Notational Conventions